y0va/hummingpy/README.md

 #### Hive Name
 Hive name equals to hostname, which is set in `/etc/hostname`.
 #### Network
-If you wan't to use wlan edit install/interfaces accordingly to your local settings
+If you want to use wlan edit install/interfaces accordingly to your local settings.
+[TODO](stabelize WLAN especially over GSM)
 #### Config File
 Main config file is `install/config.py`
 It will be reloaded from the WEBDAV structure defined in it during every start.